Membership

 What types of membership does SPJ offer?

 • Professional: You spend more than half of your time working as a journalist or j-educator.
-(Annual membership fee: $75)
+(Annual membership*: $80)

 • Household: You share living quarters with an existing SPJ professional member.
-(Annual membership fee: $37.50)
+(Annual membership: $40)

 • Post Grad: Through three years after college graduation.
-(Annual membership fee: $37.50)
+(Annual membership: $40)

 • Associate: You support efforts to protect the First Amendment, freedom of press, media credibility and the public’s access to information.
-(Annual membership fee: $20)
+PR professionals, media lawyers, or other supporters of SPJ’s advocacy work.
+(Annual membership: $40)

 • Lifetime: Enjoy a lifetime membership in SPJ.
 (One-time membership fee: $1,000)